vvv017/POE-Filter-Audio-Manager/README.md

 5. Select an audio file, choose a target rule from the right-side dropdown, then apply the rename.
 6. Use the edit button beside the current audio name to manually rename the file; the original extension is preserved.
 7. Use the `ZH` / `EN` button beside the title to switch between Chinese and English UI.
 8. Use the `+` button under the rules list to add rules; each rule can also be edited or deleted.
-Rules are saved in browser local storage.

 ### Duplicate Handling